oracle-livelabs/apex/apex-professional-hol22/8-create-pages/8-creating-pages.md

 ## Task 1: Create the New Appointments Page

-Now that the Workflow is created, let us create the Page that the Hospital Staff will use to Submit a New Appointment.
+Now that the Workflow is created, let us create the page that the hospital staff will use to create a new appointment.

 1. Navigate to **Application ID <number>**.
 Alternatively, you can also navigate by clicking the App Builder icon for your workspace and selecting **Doctor Appointments Made Easy!** Application.